11ty/11ty-website/src/docs/filters.md

   </div>
 </seven-minute-tabs>

 Filters can be added using the [Configuration API](/docs/config/#using-the-configuration-api) and are available to multiple template engines, simultaneously.
-They is currently supported in JavaScript {% addedin "0.7.0" %}, Nunjucks, Liquid, and Handlebars.
+They are currently supported in JavaScript {% addedin "0.7.0" %}, Nunjucks, Liquid, and Handlebars.

 {% codetitle ".eleventy.js" %}